 Ingredients and Substitutions

-- Vegan Chicken - I recommend frozen Gardein vegan chicken strips for this recipe.
-They are delicious and keep their moisture.
-I tried a few other brands but found them to dry out.
-Tofu would work as well!
+• Vegan Chicken – I recommend frozen Gardein vegan chicken strips for this recipe.
+They are delicious and keep their moisture well.
+Tofu could work as well!

-- Rice Vinegar - Adds a nice tang and acidic flavor.
-Apple cider vinegar can work as a replacement.
+• Rice Vinegar – Adds a nice tang and acidic flavor.
+Apple cider vinegar can be used instead.

-- Soy Sauce - Use low-sodium if possible.
-Aminos can work as a replacement.
+• Soy Sauce – Use low-sodium, if possible.
+Aminos or tamari can be used as a substitute.

-- White Pepper - Such a great flavor in Asian-inspired dishes.
-If you don’t have this, you can use black pepper as a substitute.
+• White Pepper – Such a great flavor in Asian-inspired dishes.
+If you don’t have this, you can use black pepper.

-- Cornstarch - A thin coating of cornstarch creates a crisp layer when fried.
-Arrowroot powder or potato starch would work as well.
+• Cornstarch – A thin coating of cornstarch creates a crisp layer when fried.
+Arrowroot powder, tapioca starch, or potato starch would work as well.

-- Oil - Use an oil that’s good for frying such as vegetable or canola.
+• Oil – Use an oil that’s good for frying such as olive or avocado.

 For the Sauce

-- Agave Nectar - Adds a sweet dynamic to the sauce.
-Maple syrup can be used if you don’t have any agave on hand.
+• Agave Nectar – Adds a sweet dynamic to the sauce.
+Maple syrup is good here, too.

-- Brown Sugar - Light or dark brown sugar works.
+• Brown Sugar – Use light or dark brown sugar.

-- Soy Sauce - Just like above, liquid aminos can be used instead.
+• Soy Sauce – Just like above, liquid aminos or tamari can be used instead.

 Here are some quick visual steps.
 Find the full recipe with exact measurements on the recipe card below.

-Start to heat a medium pot over medium-high heat with a couple of inches of oil in it.
-Take the frozen chicken strips out of the freezer to thaw just enough to break them apart.
+Start to heat a pot over medium-high heat with a couple of inches of oil in it.

 While the oil is heating, whisk the sauce ingredients together and set it aside to allow time for the flavors to come together.

-Tear the vegan chicken strips apart into thirds that are about an inch long.
-If they are still too frozen to break, heat them in the microwave for 15 seconds.
-You can cut the strips if you prefer, but tearing them helps to create more jagged edges for the breading to hold onto.
+Tear the vegan chicken strips into bite-sized pieces.
+You can cut the strips if you prefer, but tearing them helps to create jagged edges for the breading to hold onto.

 Mix the rice wine, 2 tablespoons of soy sauce, salt, white pepper, and ginger together in a large mixing bowl.
 Then, coat the vegan chicken pieces by gently stirring them into this liquid mixture.
 Now that the pieces are moistened, add the cornstarch to the bowl and gently toss to fully coat them.